 Urban America was depicted in Fritz Lang’s Metropolis and Charlie Chaplin’s Modern Times.

-America is going to deal with the metropolis in a simplistic and manichean vision that opposes the Prairie, synonymous with innocence, with the City, a place of evil and corruption.
+America is going to deal with the metropolis in a simplistic and Manichean vision that opposes the Prairie, synonymous with innocence, with the City, a place of evil and corruption.

-This innocence was destroyed by immigrants as men broke what has been their dream.
+This innocence was destroyed by immigrants as men broke what had been their dream.
 The vision of the city reminds us of biblical references: buildings and skyscrapers are reminiscent of the Tower of Babel, their dreams of going beyond and transgressing human limitations.